 Catholic Charities: 542-5426.
 Helps low-income people with rent & utilities, Section 8 housing & motel vouchers, affordable housing search, foreclosure counseling & consumer credit education.
 Documentation & appointment required.
 M-F 8am-5pm.
 987 Airway Ct. (map).
 Se habla español. www.srcharities.org

-Because of the high demand for HCA Financial Assistance, the day of the Financial 101 Workshop, applicants pick up raffle tickets beginning at 9:00 AM.
-Tickets for the English workshop will be distributed between 9:00 AM until 1:00 PM.
-Tickets for the Spanish workshop will be distributed between 9:00 AM and 2:30 PM.
+Because of the high demand for assistance, the day of the Financial 101 Workshop, applicants pick up raffle tickets to attend the workshop beginning at 9 am on the first Wednesday of every month.
+Tickets for the English workshop will be distributed between 9 am until 1 pm.
+Tickets for the Spanish workshop will be distributed between 9 am and 2:30 pm.
 Please let the receptionist know if you are applying for deposit assistance or rent/mortgage assistance.
 Drawing for the English workshop will be at 1:15 PM.
-Drawing for the Spanish workshop will be at 2:45 PM.
+Drawing for the Spanish workshop will be at 2:45 pm.
 Applicants must be present at time of the drawing to remain eligible for a seat in the workshop.
 (Workshop attendance does not guarantee assistance.)
-Remaining workshop dates for 2015: First Wednesday of every month: Jun 3, Jul 1, Aug 5, Sept 2, Oct 7, Nov 4, Dec 2.
+Remaining workshop dates for 2015: Nov 4, Dec 2.
 1300 No. Dutton Ave. (map).
 Se habla español. www.capsonoma.org

 Council on Aging Services for Seniors: 525-0143.
 Rent & deposit assistance for seniors 60+ (except Petaluma & West County).
 M-Th 8:30am-5pm; Fri 8:30am-3:30pm.
 Also see Food: Meals, Legal Services & Senior Services sections.
 30 Kawana Springs Rd. (map). www.councilonaging.com